Acumatica/Acumatica-Surveys/README.md

 ## Survey Response
-All recipients will receive notifications and can click on a link to login to the Acumatica mobile application on Android or iPhone/iOS and complete the survey.
-However, there are limitations with iOS at this time.
-See the section below on **Known Limitations and Contraints** in the next section of this README.
+Recipients will receive notifications and can click on a link to login to the Acumatica mobile application on Android. iOS users will have to wait for an update since there are limitations with iOS at this time.
+See the section below on **Known Limitations and Contraints** in this README.

 Upon clicking the survey, you will need to click on **“QUESTIONS”** and review all the survey questions and answer them.
 After answering, click The back button **←**.